artsok/rerunner-jupiter/README.md

 This library is open source, released under the terms of [Apache 2.0 License].

 ## How To Use

+In order to include *rerunner-jupiter* in a Maven project, first add the following dependency to your `pom.xml` (Java 8 required):

 ```xml
 <dependency>
     <groupId>io.github.artsok</groupId>